Tough Questions And Real Drinks: YES or NO | Isabel Brown

 My only concern is that I think the state sometimes tries to replace the role of the parent.

-And if I've learned anything as a new parent every time we are out and about in public, the number of people that just shove devices in their kids' face.
+And if I've learned anything as a new parent, every time we are out and about in public, the number of people that just shove devices in their kids' face, it's the scariest thing I've ever seen.

 Already we've been FaceTiming with our extended relatives because they don't live near us.

-And it's insane how quickly my 11-week old daughter Will just immediately change her whole demeanor while FaceTiming somebody.
+And it's insane how quickly my 11-week old daughter will just immediately change her whole demeanor while FaceTiming somebody.

 So I do think the primary onus falls on the parents.

-And to play devil's advocate a little bit, I don't think we would have gotten to where we are right now with conservatism becoming mainstream and arguably the strong majority of Gen Z if it weren't for young teenagers being exposed to the show.
+And to play devil's advocate a little bit, I don't think we would have gotten to where we are right now with conservatism becoming mainstream and arguably the strong majority of Gen Z if it weren't for young teenagers being exposed to the last 10 years or so.

-There is a kind of irony, which is like no one should give their kids smartphones or the internet, except for my show.
+There is a kind of irony, which is like, no one should give their kids smartphones or the internet except for my show.

-That's the one except you know, so there is obviously there's a tension there.
+So there is, obviously there's a tension there.

-But but it's uh it's bizarre, because we got this crack through, you know, with with the new media where we are able to win over younger millennials and Zoomers, and now I guess into Gen Alpha, but yeah, you don't want them to just have their brains turned to complete mush.
+But it's bizarre because we got this crack through, you know, with the new media where we were able to win over younger millennials and Zoomers and now I guess into Gen Alpha.

 True.